 I used a sanding sponge so that it would be easy to get into the lovely curves of this pair of caned chairs.

-Once the sanding was finished, I cleaned up the mik paint dust with a shop vac and then a clean micro-fiber cloth.
+Once the sanding was finished, I cleaned up the milk paint dust with a shop vac and then a clean microfiber cloth.
 Miss Mustard Seed Furniture Wax is the perfect finish for this pair of caned chairs.

 See how the wax enriches and deepens the Artissimo color?

-Even though you can’t touch the waxed surface on the chair on the left, rest assured, it is a smooth and soft as a baby’s bottom!
+Even though you can’t touch the waxed surface on the chair on the left, rest assured, it is as smooth and soft as a baby’s bottom!